Celebrate Canada's 150th Anniversary in Oakville

 Tale of the Town of Oakville

-The Storymobile (a.k.a. recording booth on wheels) has gathered over 100 stories from Oakville local heroes, community stakeholders, neighbourhood residents and independent business owners by means of scheduled and impromptu interviews.
+In June 2016 the project's Storymobile (a.k.a. recording booth on wheels) gathered over 100 stories from Oakville local heroes, community stakeholders, neighbourhood residents and independent business owners in Oakville.

 This national venture will culminate in a multi-platform celebration of the country’s main street culture, in commemoration of Canada’s 150th anniversary in 2017.